kue-framework/kue/docs/database-and-ebean.md

 ```

 ## Ebean Enhancement
 Ebean enhances the model classes at compile time in order to add it's functionality.
-This is done via an Ebean Gradle plugin, and the package is configured in `build.gradle` via the `ebeanEnhance.package` value.
+This is done via an Ebean Gradle plugin, and the package is configured in `build.gradle` via the `ebeanEnhance.packages` value.
 If you want to use a different package for your Ebean model classes, you'll need to update this value inside of `build.gradle`.
 If you don't update this value to your new package location, you'll get an error message similar to `Bean class com.widgets.models.db.Widget is not enhanced?` in your console/logs.

 ```
 ebeanEnhance {